DaragonTech/KanaShift-RS/README.md

 ## What This Is (and Is Not)

-KanaShift is not encryption.
-It’s a reversible, password-based masking system focused on format preservation, visual disguise, and recoverability.
+KanaShift is **not conventional encryption**.
+It is a reversible, password-based text masking scheme focused on **structure preservation, visual disguise, and recoverability**.

+It is designed for human-readable, structured text—not for providing semantic security over arbitrary natural language.

 ---

 ## Performance & Security

-A PBKDF2 - derived keystream imposes real cost per password guess (default 500K iterations), tuned for short, interactive text.
+A **PBKDF2-derived keystream** imposes a real cost per password guess (500K iterations by default), tuned for short, interactive text.
-Iterations can be lowered for batch use, trading resistance for throughput.
+The iteration count is configurable and can be lowered for batch use, trading brute-force resistance for throughput.

-KanaShift uses real crypto primitives but keeps output human-readable by design.
-Its security comes from cost and scrutiny — not obscurity.
+KanaShift uses standard cryptographic primitives, but intentionally keeps output readable and structured.
+Its security comes from **computational cost and public scrutiny**, not from obscurity or opaque ciphertext.

 ---

 ## Shared Core

 - Keyed and reversible (`password + salt + iterations`)
-- Format-preserving (keeps `space`, `-`, `'`)
+- Payload-level format preservation (keeps `space`, `-`, `'`)
-- Class-preserving rotation (no cross-class mapping, no zero-shifts)
+- Class-preserving rotations (no cross-class mapping, no zero-shifts)
+- PBKDF2-HMAC-SHA256–derived keystream
-- PBKDF2-HMAC-SHA256 keystream
+- Per-message nonce to prevent keystream reuse (masked header)
-- Optional verification (decode can return OK / FAILED)
+- Optional verification variants (decode can return **OK / FAILED**)

 ---